GT-ARC/opaca-core/doc/jiac-vi.md

 NOTE: The core provides no implementation to communicate externally.
 Please refer to the modules to choose a suitable technology stack, e.g. mqtt, http, etc.

-## Services

-A service provides a set of reusable functionality for a specific purpose for its clients.
-Usually they are modelled with separation of concern in mind and provide a discrete unit of functionality autonomously.

-Agents can typically also be seen as services, as they fulfill the same principles.
-In modern systems it is not only beneficial but also necessary to provide services to external system and also consume the services provided by external APIs.

-For these reasons, `JIAC VI` integrates a service model to facilitate the orchestration of available functionality.

-NOTE: Service Documentation under construction

-Please refer to the `services` directory in the source tree of the `examples` module.